Shopify vs Squarespace for Artists: Which Wins?

 • Scale and channels: Shopify supports multi-channel selling (online store, social commerce, POS) and marketplaces via apps.
 If you do fairs, pop-ups, or gallery nights, Shopify POS is a proven path.

-• Integrations and automation: Shopify has a massive app ecosystem for print-on-demand, shipping, taxes, abandoned cart recovery, bundles, and accounting.
+• Integrations and automation: Shopify has a large app ecosystem for print-on-demand, shipping, taxes, abandoned cart recovery, bundles, and accounting.
 Squarespace has a smaller Extensions marketplace and fewer specialized workflows.

 • Profit visibility and bookkeeping: On Shopify, you can use a profit calculator like ProfitCalc, connect to accounting apps (QuickBooks, Xero), and automate COGS including POD and shipping fees.
 On Squarespace, accounting automation and profit tools are limited.